Expanded Archery Season on Deer

 Expanded Archery Season:

-The expanded archery program was established to provide additional deer hunting opportunities in locations where deer populations can withstand additional hunting pressure without negatively impacting other existing deer hunting opportunities or human safety.
-Additionally, the expanded archery program may be used to increase harvest in areas of the state where human development, local landowner preferences, and local ordinances make it difficult for hunters to obtain hunting access and for deer managers to reach harvest objectives.
-Most of the expanded archery areas are characterized by intensive residential development interspersed with small woodlots, and many areas within them cannot be hunted with firearms due to municipal ordinances banning the discharge of firearms.
-Current expanded archery areas include portions of WMD 29, a portion of WMD 24, and nine smaller areas.
+The expanded archery program was established to provide additional deer hunting opportunities in locations where deer populations can withstand additional hunting pressure without negatively impacting other existing deer hunting opportunities or human safety and where hunting opportunity or harvest potential are limited by a number of factors, most commonly discharge ordinances limiting the use of firearms for deer hunting.
+Most of the expanded archery areas are characterized by high levels of residential development interspersed with small woodlots, and many areas within them cannot be hunted with firearms due to municipal ordinances banning the discharge of firearms.
+Many of Maine’s coastal islands are also part of the expanded archery program; these areas have low harvest potential associated with difficult getting to the islands, and it is important to maximize hunting opportunity in ythese areas to try and keep island deer populations in check.

 Most lands in the expanded archery areas are privately owned, and some are not deer habitat.
 Parts are unhuntable due to the existence of sanctuaries, municipal ordinances against archery discharge, or simply because individual landowners do not support hunting on their lands.
 We strongly urge all hunters to obtain landowner permission during the expanded archery season.